Accessible Recreation Sites

 This 1.3-mile interpretive trail begins at the edge of a lush alpine meadow, leading you over wooden footbridges and along a well-marked and level trail, making a circle of the meadow and bringing you back to the beginning point.
 The many informative signs make this a great hike for children and others new to outdoor experiences in the high desert mountains.
 Parking spaces may be limited on weekends.

-Tahoe Meadows, which is a section of the Tahoe Rim Trail, is located 1/2 mile southwest of Mt.
+Tahoe Meadows, which is a section of the Tahoe Rim Trail, is located one-half mile southwest of Mt.
 Rose Summit on Highway 431.
 There is paved parking and vault toilets.
-Trail begins at lower parking lot.
-The trail is open by mid-July until the first snowfall in the fall (usually October).
-Bikes and horses are not allowed; this interpretive trail is designed to be a comfortable experience for people of all ages and abilities.
-Visit the Tahoe Rim Trail web page for more information.
+The trail begins at the lower parking lot.
+The trail is typically open by mid-July until the first snowfall in the fall (usually October).
+Bicycles and horses are not allowed.
+This interpretive trail is designed to be a comfortable experience for people of all ages and abilities.
+Visit the Tahoe Rim Trail webpage for more information.

 Stateline to Stateline Path

 The Stateline to Stateline Path is the first section of a trail planned to run from the southern NV/CA border to the northern border.
-Beginning at Kahle Drive and Highway 50, the 2-mile long (one way) paved patth passes through Rabe Meadow, crosses Burke Creek over a boardwalk and continues to Nevada Beach (see above).
+Beginning at Kahle Drive and U.S. Highway 50, the two mile long (one way) paved path passes through Rabe Meadow, crosses Burke Creek over a boardwalk and continues to Nevada Beach (see above).

 From Nevada Beach, the path winds through the forest and provides access to Round Hill Pines Beach Resort.

-The parking lot at Kahle Drive and Highway 50 provides accessible restrooms.
+The parking lot at Kahle Drive and U.S. Highway 50 and provides accessible restrooms.

 Campgrounds

 There are many campgrounds around the lake; some of which are accessible, others have individual sites that are level and have packed dirt surfaces.
 Please call managers of individual campgrounds for specific information.
-Visit the Camping web pages for contact information.
+Visit the camping webpage for contact information.

 Fishing Sites

-Valhalla Pier is accessible for fishing and is located at the Tallac Historic Site on Highway 89, 3 miles north of South Lake Tahoe.
+Valhalla Pier is accessible for fishing and is located at the Tallac Historic Site on Highway 89, three miles north of the City of South Lake Tahoe.

 Carson River